dungvo0111/dungvo0111/README.md

 ### Hi there, I'm Dung 👋

 ## I'm a business student and a full-stack developer!
-- 🔭 I’m currently taking a Full-stack program at [Integrify][website]!
+- 🔭 I’m currently a Front-end developer at RhombIT
 - 🌱 I’m currently learning everything 🤣
 - 🙌 I’m looking to make my hands dirty in web development projects
-- 🥅 2020 Goals: Learn new techs and build more user-friendly web apps
+- 🥅 2021 Goals: Learn new techs and build more user-friendly web apps
 - ⚡ Fun fact: I play basketball 🏀 and a gym rat 🐀

 ### Connect with me: